Ways to Improve Gut Health Naturally

 11. Brussels sprouts

-These sprouts are not only a good staple, but they also contain some fibres which are liked by good bacteria and sulfur compounds that help combat unhealthy bacteria like H pylori.
+These sprouts are not only a good staple, but they also contain some fibres which are liked by good bacteria and sulfur compounds that help combat bacteria like H pylori.
 Stir-fry with garlic and bacon for delicious entremets.

 One of nature’s handiest and healthiest snacks, bananas are filled with the type of fibre that good bacteria enjoy.
-They also contain healthy minerals which are essential for good gut health.
+They also contain healthy minerals which are for good gut health.

 13. Fermented Coffee